Arterial roads in metropolitan Phoenix: Crismon Road

 Crismon Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 It begins at Riggs Road in Queen Creek, and goes north, passing by Crismon High School, it continues into a neighborhood, ending that stretch there.

 The next stretch begins at Ocotillo Road, where it continues in Queen Creek for two more miles.
 After crossing Germann Road, the highway fully goes into Mesa, where it ends a stretch at Pecos Road.
 The next stretch continues slightly south of Williams Field Road, as the road goes through the neighborhood of Eastmark, ending a stretch at Ray Road.

 The next stretch continues at Elliot Road, going north, until reaching a dead end.
 The road continues slightly north, passing Desert Ridge High School.
-The road later crosses the U.S. Route 60, and later Skyline High School, the highway continues going north until reaching McKellips Road.
+The road later crosses the U.S. Route 60, passes Skyline High School, and crosses Apache Trail; the highway continues going north until reaching McKellips Road.

 D

 Dean Road

-Dean Road is a north-south arterial road in the western part of the Phoenix metropolitan area.
+Dean Road is a north–south arterial road in the western part of the Phoenix metropolitan area.
 It begins in Buckeye at Beloat Road.
 The road continues north for five miles ending at Yuma Road.

 Deer Valley Road

-Deer Valley Road is an east-west arterial road in the northern part of the Phoenix metropolitan area.
+Deer Valley Road is an east–west arterial road in the northern part of the Phoenix metropolitan area.
 It begins its first stretch at 195th Avenue in Surprise, continuing east for three and a half miles, before ending a stretch at Grand Avenue.
 The next stretch begins in Sun City West just west of Sonora Lane, and continues four miles east before ending at Old El Mirage Road.
 The next stretch continues at 117th Avenue, at the eastern terminus of Williams Drive.
-It continues east into Peoria for four and a half miles.
+It continues east into Peoria for four and a half miles, passing south of Liberty High School.
 At 75th Avenue, the road continues into Glendale, for two miles, ending a stretch at 59th Avenue.
 It begins slightly west of 35th Avenue, in the Phoenix urban village of Deer Valley, continuing for almost six miles, passing the Interstate 17 and the Phoenix Deer Valley Airport.
 Slightly west of Cave Creek Road, the road transitions into the Desert View urban village for five and a half miles, where it continues until 60th Street.
 Another stretch continues in Scottsdale, for a mile, starting at Scottsdale Road and ending at 79th Street.

 Dobbins Road

 Dobbins Road is an east–west arterial road in the southcentral part of the Phoenix metropolitan area.
-The highway extends from 83rd Avenue in the Laveen urban village of Phoenix, eventually crossing the Arizona State Route 202 continuing east of Laveen, and continuing through the South Mountain urban village and ends slightly east of 16th Avenue.
+The highway extends from 83rd Avenue on the Gila River Indian Community south of Maricopa Village through the Laveen urban village of Phoenix, eventually crossing the Arizona State Route 202 continuing east of Laveen, and continuing through the South Mountain urban village and ends slightly east of 16th Avenue at Heard Scout Pueblo.